Site Overlay

 What do Comprehensive Outpatient Rehabilitation Facilities do?

-Comprehensive Outpatient Rehabilitation Facilities (CORFs) are a type of non-residential medical facility that provides outpatient diagnostic, therapeutic, and restorative services to help patients recover from illnesses, injuries, or disabilities.
+Comprehensive Outpatient Rehabilitation Facilities (CORFs) are non-residential medical facilities that provide outpatient diagnostic, therapeutic, and restorative services to help patients recover from illnesses, injuries, or disabilities.

 These facilities must offer physician services, physical therapy, and social or psychological services under a physician-created plan of care, often covered by Medicare Part B.